dannywillems/ocaml-cordova-plugin-touch-id/README.md

 The device plugin creates a new object called *touchid*, but the object is available when the *deviceready* event is handled.

-We don't provide a *touchid* variable in this plugin (as said in the official documentation on js_of_ocaml).
-If we did, *touchid* will be set to **undefined** because the *touchid* object doesn't exist when we create the variable.

-Instead, we provide a function *Touchid.t* of type unit -> Touchid.touchid which does the binding when you call it.
+We provide a function *Touchid.t* of type unit -> Touchid.touchid which does the binding when you call it.
 So, use